Andrés Chávez

-Andrés Eliseo Chávez (born 21 March 1991) is an Argentine professional footballer who plays as a forward.
+Andrés Eliseo Chávez (born 21 March 1991) is an Argentine professional footballer who plays as a forward, who plays for Greek Super League club Lamia.

+He is nicknamed Comandante, after Venezuelan former President Hugo Chávez.

 Club career

 Boca Juniors

 Chávez scored his second and third goal in Boca Juniors against Rosario Central for the Copa Sudamericana on 18 September, the match ended 3–0.
 On 4 November 2015, Chávez scored the second goal in the 2015 Copa Argentina Final helping Boca defeat Rosario Central 2–0, and secure their domestic double.